 Fatigue due to hormonal shifts in menopause can continue well into your post-menopausal years before the symptoms begin to fade away.

-However, fatigue is also part of the natural aging process in both women and men.
+However, fatigue is also part of the natural aging process in many women and men.
 So while the hormonal reasons behind your tiredness and brain fog may no longer be there, the tiredness itself may remain.

 Conclusion

 Menopause fatigue can range from mild or severe.
 And in some cases, it can be downright debilitating.
 But if you’re struggling with the effects of menopause fatigue, you don’t have to suffer alone.
-Speak to your doctor or reach out to a therapist who can help to guide you through this challenging time of change.
+Speak to your doctor or reach out to a therapist who can help guide you through this challenging time of change.

 References: